 Replace slug pellets with physical barriers and less toxic alternatives – see our separate slug management poster and leaflet.

 Make a ‘bug hotel’ to support beneficial insects.
 This is fun to build with family and friends and provides habitat for beneficial insects like beetles and pollinating insects.
-You can use almost anything – pallets, bricks, sticks, old flowerpots etc. They can make lovely garden features – take a look at buy clomid and nolvadex online uk for ideas.
+You can use almost anything – pallets, bricks, sticks, old flowerpots etc. They can make lovely garden features – take a look at the RSPB website for ideas.

 Mulch to prevent weed growth and evaporation and to save water in summer.
 Many things can be used as mulch.
 Try to avoid plastic-based materials (eg. synthetic or foam-backed carpet) the chemicals from which may break down and enter the soil.
 Cardboard is easy to obtain and works well, as does straw.
 Good quality mulching fabric eg. made from jute, can be re-used from year to year.